bevyengine/rfcs/rfcs/52-unstable_features.md

 ## Unresolved questions

-- Do we want to limit the number of feature gates in Bevy to reduce complexity?
+- Do we want to limit the number of feature gates in Bevy?
     - this could help control the increased complexity in Bevy
 - Do we want to limit the maximum age of a unstabilized feature?
     - this could help control the increased complexity in Bevy, and requires being ready to cut a feature off if it's not getting the use / stabilization expected